| |

 After leaving radio Dale spent ten years in public relations

-the 1980s Dale has run a public
+in the dairy industry.
+In the 1980s Dale opened a public

-relations firm in Chicago (e-mail);
+relations firm in Chicago (for which the website

 |